 Residents are reminded to be considerate of others.
 If residents using the laundries cannot wait for their washing, they should return regularly to check it (every 10-20mins).
+Under no circumstances is a resident permitted to remove another resident's laundry from a washer or dryer.

 Please remember to clean the lint filters in the dryers before and after every load to avoid fires and to ensure the machine is most efficient.
 If you have any questions on how to do this please visit the UniHall Office during business hours.